Blog Articles

 American Diabetes Month

 November is American Diabetes Month.
 This year’s campaign focus is on prediabetes and preventing diabetes.
-Prediabetes is a serious condition where your blood sugar levels are higher than normal, but
+Prediabetes is a serious condition where your blood sugar levels are higher than normal, but not yet high enough to be diagnosed with type 2 diabetes.
+According to the CDC, 88 million adults have prediabetes,

-Read More »
+Read More >>

 Awareness Month